SofaPirate/Plaquette/docs/Alarm.rst

 |Example|
 ---------

-Uses an alarm to change the state of built-in LED at random periods of time.
+Uses an alarm to activate built-in LED.
+Button is used to reset the alarm at random periods of time.

 .. code-block:: c++